Living on Campus

 New Student Housing

-The online housing application and dining plan selection process for incoming first-year and transfer students begins mid-March 2021.
+The online housing application and dining plan selection process for incoming first-year and transfer students begins March 15, 2021.

 All incoming first-year students are guaranteed a room on campus if an enrollment deposit is submitted by May 1.
 Enrollment deposits are fully refundable through this date.
 Please note, your $500 enrollment deposit must be submitted and processed in order to access the housing application.
 Once the application opens, students will typically gain access to the housing application within 72 hours of submitting an enrollment deposit.